manar-samir/ML-project-Classification-of-Blood-Cancers/README.md

 # License
 This content is shared under the MIT License.
 Feel free to use and adapt the materials with proper attribution.

-# Additional information
-For more instructions, see the code and the documentation provided in this repository.

 # Setup Instructions
 To follow along with the hands-on sections of this project: